Skip to content

 voice.changingNode; // true while changeNode() is in progress

-voice.destroyed; // true if this VoiceState instance is no longer the active one
+voice.destroyed; // true if this instance is no longer in VoiceManager

 voice.channelId; // current voice channel ID